 - Faroe Islands

 Northwestern Europeans are represented by people from as far west as Ireland, as far north as Norway, as far east as Finland, and as far south as France.
 These countries rim the North and Baltic Seas, and have been connected throughout much of history by those waters.
 Broadly Northwestern European DNA matches several specific populations and cannot be assigned to just one.
 This shared heritage may be the result of extensive migration, possibly including the Germanic invasions of the early Middle Ages.

 Between the eighteenth and twentieth centuries, Eastern Europe was heavily influenced by Imperial (and then Soviet) Russia, but the genetic heritage of Eastern Europe traces back to peoples living southeast of the Baltic Sea as well as to a more recent influx of Slavic-speaking peoples from north of the Black Sea.
 After the collapse of the Soviet Union in 1991, millions of Eastern Europeans migrated west in search of economic opportunity.
 In the United States, Eastern European ancestry is most common in the Midwest.

-The Eastern European population has the following recent ancestor locations:
+The Eastern European population has the following genetic groups:

 - Czech Republic

 Southern Europe, which includes the Iberian, Italian, and Balkan peninsulas as well as the island of Malta, is a region defined in great part by the Mediterranean Sea.
 The Mediterranean has provided transportation routes, keeping these regions connected culturally and genetically.

 The Balkan Peninsula is nestled in the southeastern corner of Europe and serves as the geographic and genetic crossroads between Europe and western Asia.
 Despite broad cultural and religious diversity, the people of the Balkans are genetically similar to one another, descending from early Mediterranean and Slavic peoples.
 Island Greeks lack this ancestral Slavic influence and are similar to southern Italians.